Witten's conjecture for many four-manifolds of simple type: Abstract

 \section{Abstract}

-We show how Witten's conjecture relating the Donaldson and Seiberg-Witten series for four-manifolds of Seiberg-Witten simple type with $b_1=0$, odd $b_2^+\ge 3$ and $c_1^2(X)\ge \chi_h(X)-3$ or which are abundant follows from the $\SO(3)$ monopole cobordism formula.
+We prove that Witten's Conjecture \cite{Witten} on the relationship between the Donaldson and Seiberg-Witten series for a four-manifold of Seiberg-Witten simple type with $b_1=0$ and odd $b_2^+\ge 3$ follows from our $\SO(3)$-monopole cobordism formula \cite{FL5} when the four-manifold has $c_1^2\ge \chi_h-3$ or is abundant.